 Hello friends!
 In addition to sewing, one of my (Chloe) main interests is fashion history.
 I spend a lot of my free time reading about fashion history, watching videos about fashion history, listening to podcasts about fashion history…you get the picture.
 I find it so fascinating!
 The way in which people outfit themselves reveals so much about their culture and lifestyle, and there is so much rich detail to be found when you study what people wear.
 Of course, fashion history and sewing are very closely related, and fashion history and sewing history often overlap in very interesting ways.
 Ergo, we are starting a new blog series where I am going to write about different fashion and sewing history moments that I find particularly captivating and important, so that we can spread the knowledge and the fun!
+Today we are going to discuss the flour sack dress of the early 20th century.

 Because we’re talking about history here, all sewing history moment blog posts will be written based on research from scholarly sources, such as peer-reviewed articles, books, journals, etc. I will always list the sources I used in a bibliography at the bottom of the post, in case you want to do some further reading!